 A work-card moves across a series of paper bin queues through the rigorous aviation quality assurance process in the legacy paper-based process.

 I designed and tested a new method of reviewing work cards that would eliminate the need for paper bins and enable immediate transfer from one reviewer to the other.

-In doing this, we created a higher level of transparency in the QA and review process that would otherwise have required an employee to walk over to inspect a work card physically.
+In doing this, we created a higher level of transparency in the QA and review process that would otherwise have required an employee to physically walk over to inspect a work card.

 We expect to eliminate over 10% of wasted time in work-card QA due to eliminating work-card transportation back and forth between crucial quality assurance checkpoints.

 With this product, we aimed to disrupt an MRO operation and culture that has primarily worked the same for the past 50 years.